henrycgbaker/selenium-webscraper-MLStrom-JAO/QUICKSTART.md

-# Quick Start Guide - JAO Publication Tool
+# Quick Start Guide - Lightweight web scraper for Jao Publication Tool

-This guide will walk you through configuring and running the scraper for the JAO Publication Tool.
+*NB: v1 - this is a quick tool I created for Hertie's Data Science Lab ML Strom project.
+I briefly worked on extending it out to a generic scraping tool (see [`README`](/Users/henrybaker/Repositories/jao_scraper/README.md)), but this is not fully developed currently (26.11.2025, v1)*

 ## Prerequisites

 - Python 3.8 or higher
 - Chrome or Firefox browser installed
-- Internet connection

 ## Step 1: Install Dependencies